flotiq/flotiq-docs/docs/API/search.md

 ## Aggregate results by field

 If you'd like to display faceted results of your searches you can use the `aggregate_by[]` param.
 Add `aggregate_by[]=category` to aggregate by the `category` field.
-This works best with fields that have discreet values (like status, category, etc), a nd only works with string fields, if you wish to aggregate with numeric fields, use `aggregate_by_numeric[]` param.
+This works best with fields that have discreet values (like status, category, etc), and only works with string fields, if you wish to aggregate with numeric fields, use `aggregate_by_numeric[]` param.